Vlad-404/building-a-skyline/README.md

 ## Testing

+Testing was conducted using different web browsers and platforms:

+* Google Chrome (v.
+80.0.3987.106), Opera (v.
+66.0.3515.72) and Firefox (v.73.0) had no issues displaying the page and all links were working as they are intended
+* tested the page with different android devices, and noticed that on some, navbar was too big, so I reduced the amount of text describing the link to one word with icon
+*

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.